Paolo Rossi: Italy's 1982 World Cup hero dies aged 64

 Born in Prato, Tuscany, Rossi played his entire club career in Italy.
 He was banned for three years in 1980 as part of the "Totonero" match-fixing scandal but always denied any wrongdoing.

-The ban was later reduced to two years, allowing him to return to the Italy squad ahead of the victorious 1982 World Cup campaign.
+The ban was later reduced to two years, allowing him to return to the Italy squad ahead of the victorious 1982 World Cup campaign, where he was called up by head coach Enzo Bearzot ahead of Serie A top scorer Roberto Pruzzo.

 He also scored three goals at the 1978 World Cup in Argentina, and with a total of nine goals, he remains Italy's joint-highest scorer at the World Cup with Roberto Baggio and Christian Vieri.